 Author: Captain Mike Littlefield

-Fishing For Trophy Striped Bass In Rhode Island
+Fishing For Trophy Striped Bass In The Northeast

 Striped bass are a perciform fish native to the Atlantic coast of North America, from Florida to Nova Scotia.
 They are a migratory fish that move between freshwater and saltwater.
 The striped bass (or "striper") is popular in sport fishing—the largest specimen ever caught weighed in at 81.8 pounds.
 Striped bass can be a little tricky to catch, as they are constantly on the move and behave somewhat unpredictably.
 As a result, many fishermen argue over the best methods for catching them.
 However, with the right equipment and few simple techniques, you can improve your chances of hooking a striped bass.

 Although striped bass can be caught all year round, in almost any condition, you can increase your chances of successful fishing if you understand the striper's behavior patterns.

 Striped bass are migratory fish who prefer water temperatures between 45 and 65 °F (7 and 18 °C).
 Therefore, if the water temperature goes above or below this range, you are unlikely to find any striped bass, as they will have migrated to warmer or cooler waters.

 The temperature may also affect the location of the fish within the water.
 On a hot sunny day, the striped bass may dive to depths as low as 40 feet to avoid the heat and find more suitable temperature and oxygen levels.
 Whereas, on a cooler day, you might find them just a foot or two below the water's surface.